-The MPO air quality monitoring system is summarised in Table 24 and Figure 3 and is described further in Section 8.1.
-Note that in the event a monitoring site ceases to provide reliable data (e.g. due to excessive uncontrollable contamination from other local activity such as wildlife), a new location may be established.
 The air quality monitoring system will be reviewed each year as part of the MPO Annual Review (Section 10.1) and will be revised as necessary to reflect the progression of the mine.
 For example, when the mine progresses to the west, a real-time monitor will be relocated (or added) to the north-west of the MPO.
 A potential location would be in the general vicinity of site D12 with the commissioning coinciding with the peak coal extraction rate of 21 Mtpa.